-DAVID LARONDE is a contemporary Indigenous singer-songwriter performing original folk, rock and blues.
-He hails from Teme-Augama Anishnabai (Deep Water People) in beautiful Northern Ontario.
-With the David Laronde Band, or solo, he delivers an energetic and soulful performance.
+DAVID LARONDE, a fiercely proud Canadian, is a contemporary Indigenous singer-songwriter performing his own soothing brand of folk and edgy rock and blues.
+He hails from the land of the Teme-Augama Anishnabai (Deep Water People) in beautiful Northern Ontario.
+With the David Laronde Band, duo or solo, he delivers an energetic and soulful performance to be remembered.

-In 2021 David’s songwriting got rolling again with a third album entitled “I Know I Can Fly”.
+In 2021 David’s songwriting got rolling again with a third album entitled “I Know I Can Fly” that received a Canadian Folk Music nomination for Indigenous Songwriter of the Year.
 He was inspired by a desperate need to respond to escalating numbers of teen suicides, single mothers and unjust incarceration statistics in Canada.
 These are modern paradoxes affecting Indigenous people across the country and we need to act to do something David says.
 One Last Time, Right Here For You and Leonard 's Lament tell these stories in truthful, eye opening accounts.
 A personal need for spiritual freedom is evident as David’s journeyman songwriting matures to untested places in I Know I Can Fly, Footsteps and Run With My Father.
 Freedom is a personal mind-set claims David and requires an accompanying soundtrack.
 The recorded songs feature a vocal maturity and a very interesting musical sensibility.
 To counter the serious side of the album a few toe-tappers like Gonna Be Alright (David’s Covid song) and Where Are You This Christmas were deliberately injected.
-Finally the time transcending ancestral gem I Need You ties us back through time to our forerunners in an upbeat and nature driven tribute song.
+Lastly the time transcending ancestral gem I Need You takes us back through time to our forerunners in an upbeat and nature driven tribute song.